 In the case of monocot stems, they come with scattered vascular bundles.
 When the monocot plants mature, they slowly start generating fresh vascular bundles.
 The bundles are closed and conjoint in structure.
 They do not come with piths, or the food-transporting tissues in the stalks of young vascular plants.
-So the vascular bundles stores nutrients within the vascular bundles.
+So the vascular bundle’s stores nutrients within the vascular bundles.
+Tulips, onions, lilies, and garlic are examples of monocot stems.
 However:

 The stems in monocot plants have sclerenchymatous hypodermis or layers of sclerenchyma tissues.